blacksonic/nuxtjs-blog/content/articles/the-vue-3-upgrade-guide.md

 Let's look at what has changed in the code.
 The first thing you notice is that the main Vue package no longer has a default export.

-<content-img src="the-vue-3-upgrade-guide/entrypoint-upgrade.jpeg" alt="Entrypoint Upgrade" class="img-fluid"></content-img>
+<content-img src="the-vue-3-upgrade-guide/entrypoint-upgrade.jpeg" alt="Entrypoint Upgrade"></content-img>

 The named export `createApp` creates a new Vue application as it did with the constructor in Vue 2.
 The plugin setup moves to the application instance with the `use` method instead of the constructor's parameter.
 The `$mount` method loses its dollar sign but behaves the same way.

-<content-img src="the-vue-3-upgrade-guide/store-upgrade.jpeg" alt="Store Upgrade" class="img-fluid"></content-img>
+<content-img src="the-vue-3-upgrade-guide/store-upgrade.jpeg" alt="Store Upgrade"></content-img>

 As you have seen with the application, plugins adopt the factory pattern: no more constructor with the `new` keyword.
 Instead of calling `new Vuex.Store`, the `createStore` factory method is needed.
 Passing the store's default export as a plugin is no longer possible.

-<content-img src="the-vue-3-upgrade-guide/router-upgrade.jpeg" alt="Router Upgrade" class="img-fluid"></content-img>
+<content-img src="the-vue-3-upgrade-guide/router-upgrade.jpeg" alt="Router Upgrade"></content-img>

 The router plugin follows the same pattern: `new VueRouter` becomes a call to `createRouter`, and the global plugin setup must be left.
 In the new version, you always have to define the type of history.
 You can choose from `createWebHashHistory`, `createMemoryHistory` and `createWebHistory`.